chainx-org/srtool/README.md

 # `chainxorg/srtool`

+This repo is created for building the Docker image `chainxorg/srtool`.
+You can find it at https://hub.docker.com/r/chainxorg/srtool.

-This repo is originally forked from [paritytech/srtool](https://github.com/paritytech/srtool), but now it compiles and push the image to the Docker Hub automatically using GitHub Action according to the instruction [build-the-docker-image](https://github.com/paritytech/srtool#7-build-the-docker-image).
+It's originally forked from [paritytech/srtool](https://github.com/paritytech/srtool), but now it compiles and push the image to the Docker Hub automatically using GitHub Action according to the instruction [build-the-docker-image](https://github.com/paritytech/srtool#7-build-the-docker-image).

 ## Related sources